-There are five main halls to wander through, the most interesting being the Thousand Luohan Hall where hundreds of golden statues of arhats (arhats or Luohan are Buddhist saints, disciples of Buddhism who are said to have gained enlightenment).
+There are five main halls to wander through, as well as the Thousand Luohan Hall where hundreds of golden statues of arhats.
+(Arhats or Luohan are Buddhist saints, disciples of Buddhism who are said to have gained enlightenment.)

-Visit during the Longhua Temple Fair (3rd day of the 3rd lunar month, early May 2008) when hundreds of stalls selling traditional Chinese food and trinkets are set up.
+Visit during the Longhua Temple Fair when hundreds of stalls selling traditional Chinese food and trinkets are set up.